stephenn/cwwwd/Readme.rst

 Server Type
 ~~~~~~~~~~~
 By default, cwwwd uses the Apache2 HTTP server.
 If you don't have Apache
-installed on your computer, no fear!  cwwwd comes with its own internal
+installed on your computer, no problem!  cwwwd comes with its own internal
 HTTP server.

 Specify which server to use with the the ``-s`` option, providing it either